cloudera.cluster.host module – Manage Cloudera Manager hosts

 list / elements=string

-The list of roles assigned to this host.
+The list of role instances, i.e. role identifiers, assigned to this host.

 tags